Generic Name: ibandronate (EYE-ban-DROE-nate)

 - Boniva comes with an extra patient information sheet called a Medication Guide.
 Read it carefully.
 Read it again each time you get Boniva refilled.

-- Boniva is usually given as an injection at your doctor's office, hospital, or clinic.
+- Boniva is given as an injection at your doctor's office, hospital, or clinic.
 Contact your health care provider if you have any questions.